Joint Optimization of Communications and Federated Learning Over the Air: Introduction

 \section{Introduction}

 In recent years, with the development of IoT and social networks, huge amounts of data have been generated at the edge of networks \cite{chiang2016fog}.
 To obtain useful information from big data, machine learning has been widely applied to deal with complex models and tasks in emerging data-driven applications, such as autonomous driving, virtual and augmented reality \cite{park2019wireless}.
 Standard machine learning is usually developed under a centralized architecture, where each node located at the edge sends its collected data to a central node for centralized data processing.
 However, with the exponential growth of the volume of local data and the increasing concerns on user data privacy, it is neither practical nor safe to directly transmit the data of local devices to a central node due to the limited communication and processing capability as well as the lack of privacy protection.
-Alternatively, distributed machine learning has recently attracted increasing attention in both academia and industry.
+As such, distributed machine learning is well motivated to overcome these issues.

 In the regime of distributed machine learning, federated learning (FL) has been proposed as a well noted approach for collaborative learning\cite{li2020federated}.
 In FL, local workers train local models from their own data, and then transmit their local updates to a parameter server (PS).
 The PS aggregates these received local updates and sends the averaged update back to the local workers.
 These iterative updates between the PS and workers, can be either model parameters or their gradients, for model averaging \cite{mcmahan2016communication} and gradient averaging \cite{konevcny2016federated}, respectively.
 In this way, FL relieves communication overheads and protects user privacy compared to traditional data-sharing based collaborative learning, especially when the local data is in large volume and privacy-sensitive.
-Existing research of FL mostly focuses on FL algorithms under idealized link assumptions.
+Existing research on FL mostly focuses on FL algorithms under idealized link assumptions.
 However, the impacts of wireless environments on FL performance should be taken into account in the design of FL deployed in practical wireless systems.
-Otherwise, such impacts may introduce unwanted training errors that dramatically degrade the learning performance in terms of reduced accuracy and convergence rate\cite{zhu2020toward}.
+Otherwise, such impacts may introduce unwanted training errors that dramatically degrade the learning performance in terms of accuracy and convergence rate\cite{zhu2020toward}.